-PA Promise Scholarship
+Promise Scholarship

-This scholarship is available to any Pennsylvania resident who enrolls in the online diploma Medical Assisting Administrative program.
+This scholarship is available to any Delaware, New Jersey, or Pennsylvania resident who enrolls in the online diploma Medical Assisting Administrative program.
 The maximum award is \$6,148 per student.

 USA Wrestling Scholarship

 Two recipients will be chosen by USA Wrestling.
 The total amount of each individual scholarship will be \$75,000 toward any degree offered by Daymar College Online.